 The Aboriginal community in the area is small and programs have not been specifically targeted at this community.
 An active reconciliation group is operating in the community and has participated in local festivals and events.
-Council has participated on the Northern Sydney Aboriginal Social Plan Working Group.
+Council has participated on the Northern Sydney Aboriginal Social Plan Working Group and Council has adopted the Northern Sydney Aboriginal Social Plan.

-(iii) Children's Services
+Children's Services